evennia/evennia/docs/1.0-dev/_sources/Concepts/Protocols.md.txt

     session.msg(text="foo")
 ```

-The message will pass through the system such that the sessionhandler will dig out the session and
-check if it has a `send_text` method (it has).
+The message will pass through the system such that the sessionhandler will dig out the session and check if it has a `send_text` method (it has).
 It will then pass the "foo" into that method, which
 in our case means sending "foo" across the network.

 ### Receiving data

 Just because the protocol is there, does not mean Evennia knows what to do with it.
-An
-[Inputfunc](../Components/Inputfuncs.md) must exist to receive it.
-In the case of the `text` input exemplified above,
-Evennia alredy handles this input - it will parse it as a Command name followed by its inputs.
-So
-handle that you need to simply add a cmdset with commands on your receiving Session (and/or the
-Object/Character it is puppeting).
-If not you may need to add your own Inputfunc (see the
-[Inputfunc](../Components/Inputfuncs.md) page for how to do this.
+An [Inputfunc](../Components/Inputfuncs.md) must exist to receive it.
+In the case of the `text` input exemplified above, Evennia alredy handles this input - it will parse it as a Command name followed by its inputs.
+So handle that you need to simply add a cmdset with commands on your receiving Session (and/or the Object/Character it is puppeting).
+If not you may need to add your own Inputfunc (see the [Inputfunc](../Components/Inputfuncs.md) page for how to do this.

 These might not be as clear-cut in all protocols, but the principle is there.
-These four basic
-components - however they are accessed - links to the *Portal Session*, which is the actual common
-interface between the different low-level protocols and Evennia.
+These four basic components - however they are accessed - links to the *Portal Session*, which is the actual common interface between the different low-level protocols and Evennia.

-## Assorted notes

-To take two examples, Evennia supports the *telnet* protocol as well as *webclient*, via ajax or
-websockets.
-You'll find that whereas telnet is a textbook example of a Twisted protocol as seen
-above, the ajax protocol looks quite different due to how it interacts with the
-webserver through long-polling (comet) style requests.
-All the necessary parts
-mentioned above are still there, but by necessity implemented in very different
-ways.